 Selling and Buying With the Same Agent

 There are agents who will offer you a discount if you sell and buy a home through their agency.
-Real estate agents who refuse to discount fees likely believe the two transactions are separate from each other, which they are.
-They entail the separate amounts of work, whether the seller and buyer are the same person or two different and unrelated individuals.
+Real estate agents who refuse to discount fees likely believe that the two transactions are separate from each other, which they are.
+Each side of the transaction entails separate work, whether the seller and buyer are the same person or two different and unrelated individuals.

 When the Same Agent Represents You and the Buyer

-This is called dual agency, and it's not even legal in some states.
-But where it is legal, Mary would earn both sides of the commission, the listing and the selling fees.
-It's called double-ending a transaction.
-Same property but two separate parties with separate interests and separate abilities to sue.
-Mary now has accepted increased liability as a dual agent.
+This is called "dual agency," and it's not legal in some states.
+But where it is legal, an agent would earn both sides of the commission—the listing and selling fees.
+It's called "double-ending" a transaction.
+Your agent accepts an increased liability when they become a dual agent—they are dealing with the same property, two separate parties, with separate interests, and separate abilities to sue if something is not handled correctly.

 In some states, dual agents are required to operate as transactional agents, taking nobody's side.
 They don't offer advice or much assistance except to process paperwork.

-It's sometimes a common tactic used by sellers in certain parts of the country to ask a listing agent if she will agree to lower her commission if she ends up representing both the seller and the buyer.
-You have the option of negotiating this when you sign the listing agreement or when you receive an offer, but it's better if you discuss this scenario upfront, at the listing's inception.
+One tactic that some sellers in certain parts of the country use is to ask a listing agent whether they will agree to lower their commission if they end up representing both the seller and the buyer.
+You have the option of negotiating this when you sign the listing agreement or when you receive an offer, but it's better if you discuss this scenario up front—at the listing's inception.

 Bear in mind that this negotiation might backfire.
 It could reduce the listing agent's eagerness or motivation to sell your home to her own buyer.
-Apart from her legal fiduciary responsibility to market your home to all available buyers, what is her incentive to induce a buyer to purchase your home when her fee will be reduced?
-Especially if she stands to sell this buyer of hers someone else's listing and get paid more.
-But go ahead and ask.
-Many agents agree to "variable commission" when asked because they suspect the odds are they won't represent both sides, so they're not giving up anything.
+Apart from a fidutciary responsibility to market your home to all available buyers, what is the incentive to induce a buyer to purchase your home if the fees will be reduced?

 Reducing commissions in exchange for a number of exclusive listings from the same seller depends on: